BlairLAdams/RPi5/mkdocs/docs/09_warehousing/index.md

 # Data Warehousing and Business Intelligence

-Data warehousing consolidates data from multiple systems into a centralized, consistent environment to support reporting, analysis, and decision-making.
-For water utilities, this means integrating SCADA, CMMS, GIS, LIMS, and ERP data into a structured repository where operations, engineering, and management can access a shared view of system performance, compliance, and planning metrics.
-Business intelligence (BI) builds on the warehouse by delivering dashboards, visualizations, and reports that translate raw data into actionable insights.
-Together, warehousing and BI enable utilities to move from fragmented data silos to integrated decision support.
+The [Enterprise Data Warehouse (EDW)](../glossary.md#data-warehouse-edw) is a central platform that consolidates cleaned, structured data from multiple systems to support analytics and reporting.
+In a water utility, this may include combining [SCADA](../glossary.md#scada), [CMMS](../glossary.md#cmms), [GIS](../glossary.md#gis), and [LIMS](../glossary.md#line-of-business-system) data
+into a single environment that supports decision-making, regulatory compliance, and long-term planning.

+[Business Intelligence (BI)](../glossary.md#business-intelligence-bi) tools enable users to explore, visualize, and report on this warehouse data through dashboards and charts.
+This layer builds on [reference data](../glossary.md#reference-data), [data modeling](../glossary.md#data-modeling), [data quality](../glossary.md#data-quality), and [stewardship](../glossary.md#stewardship) practices.

+---

 ## Objective

-Deploy a centralized data environment that supports consistent reporting and empowers users through shared, visual access to key utility metrics.
+Build and maintain a centralized, trusted EDW that supports consistent, reusable metrics and enables users to access reliable insights.

+---

 ### Key Results

-- Create at least one working data mart from integrated source data (e.g., Silver layer)
-- Build and publish a dashboard showing three operational or compliance metrics
-- Document the refresh frequency and data lineage for one report
+- Create one [data mart](../glossary.md#data-mart) with clean, joined tables for a priority domain
+- Develop three dashboards or reports using EDW data
-- Onboard at least two new users to the BI tool with training and feedback
+- Align at least two reports to approved [reference data](../glossary.md#reference-data) or [data dictionary](../glossary.md#data-dictionary) definitions
+- Define ownership and refresh logic for core metrics

+---

 ## Core Processes

+- [ETL](../glossary.md#etl-extract-transform-load) or [ELT](../glossary.md#elt-extract-load-transform) job design and orchestration
-- Data ingestion, transformation, and loading (ELT/ETL)
+- Metric definition and validation
-- Semantic layer and data model creation
+- Semantic layer and [data modeling](../glossary.md#data-modeling) alignment
-- Dashboard and report design standards
-- User access provisioning and training
-- Report lifecycle management (development, approval, retirement)
+- Report lifecycle management (create, certify, retire)
+- User onboarding and [data literacy](../glossary.md#data-literacy) support

+---

 ## Suggested Metrics

+- Count of certified reports using EDW data
-- Number of active users accessing BI tools each month
+- Number of users actively accessing dashboards
-- Percent of reports backed by certified warehouse tables
-- Average dashboard load time and data freshness lag
+- Frequency of dashboard refresh failures
-- Number of metrics standardized across departments
+- Percentage of metrics with agreed definitions and owners